ChromuSx/Alexa-BT-Announce-Stop/README.md

 The problem is caused by Alexa interpreting short interruptions in the Bluetooth connection as a new connection, leading to frequent and unnecessary announcements.

+## Solution

+The root cause of this issue is that Alexa devices enter a standby mode after approximately 10 minutes of inactivity.
+When they detect any sound or activity after this period, they interpret it as a new connection and make an announcement.
+To prevent this, we can create a script that runs every 9 minutes, emitting an imperceptible sound.
+This keeps the Alexa device "active" and prevents it from entering standby mode.
+As a result, Alexa doesn't perceive subsequent sounds as new connections, eliminating the need for announcements.
+The solutions provided below for Windows, Linux, and macOS all follow this principle: they set up a scheduled task that plays a very short, nearly inaudible sound every 9 minutes.
+This constant, minimal activity keeps the Bluetooth connection "alive" in Alexa's perception, effectively stopping the annoying announcements.

 ## Detailed Solutions

 ### Windows